 The ghost looked up and seemed to squint at her.

-"I'm a mage, you see," Namine continued, growing more confident when the ghost did not lash out at her.
+"I'm a mage, you see," Namine continued, growing more confident when the ghost did not lash out.
 "And I'm rather good with memory spells, if I do say so myself.
 Perhaps I could—I mean, I might be able to help you remember, if you want to."

 "Woah, you could use your magic on a ghost?"
 Sora gaped, amazed.